 There are some key things that a rash vest or rash guard must have to ensure that it is comfortable to wear whether it is worn by itself or even beneath a wetsuit.
 The rash vest material should be lightweight with a low water absorbency to prevent the rash guard from becoming heavy and difficult to move around in once it has become wet.
 Similarly, the rash vest material should be able to dry almost instantaneously to prevent wind chill, a material that can achieve this is also generally fast wicking to draw moisture always from the skin.

-The fabric MUST be stretchy as, although loose fit tops are available, rash guards are designed to be a snug fit but if the material can stretch and move with your body it will quickly become restrictive.
-How the separate panels are joined together will also impact how comfortable it is and a good quality rash guard will use flatlock stitching to keep the seams flat against the skin and strong.
+The rash vest fabric MUST be stretchy as, although loose fit tops are available, rash guards are designed to be a snug fit but if the material can stretch and move with your body it will quickly become restrictive.
+How the separate panels are joined together will also impact how comfortable it is and a good quality rash vest will use flatlock stitching to keep the seams flat against the skin and strong.

 It is also becoming increasingly common for a rash vest to be impregnated with an anti-bacterial agent that helps to keep the garment fresh and odour free.